 I doubt it.
 Let's face it: sitting next to or behind someone and listening to a sermon, or singing along with others does not strengthen personal relationships.
 The American way of 'doing church' does not build community.
 It doesn't produce solid, courageous Christian people, and it obviously doesn't please God.
 It has devolved from vibrant Bible-believing groups of disciples to consumer-driven religious franchises, serving the desires and interests of its customers.
 Fellowship and accountability are minimized, NOT because of anyone's bad intentions, but because of the design of the model.

-- Corporate Worship – Again, the tract starts with a valid point, then drifts into flaky theology.
+- Corporate Worship – We've been heavily conditioned to believe that God wants us to get together with other believers on a weekly basis for an event called a "worship service."
+However, nothing remotely like that appears in the New Testament.
+Rather, Romans 12:1 tells us that our bodies and our lives make up our spiritual service of worship.
+In the early church, and in the true church, believers gather to edify one another and encourage one another.
+They didn't do liturgies or have "symbolic" fellowship or a "symbolic" meal.
+Again, the tract starts with a flawed premise, then drifts into flaky theology.
 None of the scriptural examples of corporate worship connect with today's Americanized 'go to church' habit.
 “David couldn't keep his praise to himself.”
-So we go to church at the same time every week?
+So we go to church, listen to a "praise band," and do a scripted liturgy managed by religious professionals?
 “Even Christ, in the darkest hours of His life, asked three of His closest friends to 'watch and pray' with Him” — yes, He didn't have anything like today's typical 'church service.'
 This non sequitur is followed by a misapplication of Matthew 18:20.
-This passage deals with conflict resolution with an erring brother, something that rarely happens in most churches and has nothing to do with worship services.
+This passage deals with conflict resolution with an erring brother, something that rarely happens in most churches and has nothing to do with "worship services."

 - Ministry – In Ephesians 4:11-12 we read that Christ placed apostles, prophets, evangelists, pastors and teachers in the Body to equip the saints for the work of ministry.
 This, to me, is the flashing neon sign saying 'counterfeit' that is in front of almost every American church.
 The saints aren't being equipped!
 They can't defend the faith because they don't understand it.
 They are being 'fed' ... nothing.
 They go into a 'worship service' that has a few 'praise choruses' that are mindlessly repeated or sung by a 'worship band' and then there is a pop-psychology 'message' that is launched from a scripture text but goes no further than the opinions currently in fashion in the culture.